How Do Artboards Work In Illustrator?

 Artboards have a thin border around them, delineating where the design area starts and ends.
 Anything placed within this border will be part of the final export.

-In the Layers Panel, each artboard you create becomes its own layer group, making it easier to organize your objects.
+In the Artboards Panel, each artboard you create becomes its own layer group, making it easier to organize your objects.
 You can even name your artboards here to keep your work even more organized.

 When you select an artboard, the coordinates (X, Y) appear, showing you its position relative to the overall canvas.
 You’ll also see markers for the artboard’s dimensions.